HisRoyalRedness/HackerCalc/README.md

    * ~~FloatType~~
    * ~~TimeType~~
    * ~~TimespanType~~
+  * Implement CalcEngine operations
-  * Implement IComparable and IEquatable on data types
+  * Implement IComparable and IEquatable on data types, with testing
   * ~~Implement casting to/from data types~~
    * ~~Full implementation of cast from UnlimitedIntegerType to LimitedIntegerType~~
      * Casting to a specific bitwidth and sign?